ronhowe/lab/README.md

 # Secrets

-It is recommended that you use the same value for any secret when prompted.
+It is recommended that you use the same password value for any secret when prompted.
 This includes, but is not limited to the following:
 - `New-Lab.ps1`
     - **Administrator** - This is the Administrator account for nodes running Windows Server.
 When completing the Windows Server installation, use this password.
     - **User** - This is the User account for nodes running Windows 10.
 When completing the operating system setup wizard, use this password.